hoonsbory/browser-runtime-js/README.md

 }
 ```

-Represent the above function as an object
+Present the function as an object.

 ```javascript
 const executeContext = {